sidshete/instance_segmentation_using_Mask2Former/README.md

 ## Train
 Run `train_net.py` with corresponding configuration file like this:
 ```
-cd scr
+cd src
 export DATA_PATH=path/to/your/coco/dataset
 python train_net.py --config-file ../configs/coco/instance-segmentation/swin/maskformer2_swin_base_384_bs16_50ep.yaml --num-gpus 1
 ```
-Logs, metrics and weights after training will be saved in new directory `scr/output`. (don't forget to clean it before, so new metrics won't overlap the old ones).
+Logs, metrics and weights after training will be saved in new directory `src/output`. (don't forget to clean it before, so new metrics won't overlap the old ones).

 ## Inference check
 By default we are not using bounding boxes (”instance segmentation is not